Branched-chain fatty acid

-Branched chain fatty acids (BCFA) are usually saturated fatty acids with one or more methyl branches on the carbon chain.
-BCFAs are most often found in bacteria, but can be found in Nattō, dairy, vernix caseosa of human infants and California sea lions where they may play a role in fostering the development of their intestinal microbiota.
+Branched-chain fatty acids (BCFA) are usually saturated fatty acids with one or more methyl branches on the carbon chain.
+BCFAs are most often found in bacteria, but can be found in nattō, dairy, vernix caseosa of human infants and California sea lions where they may play a role in fostering the development of their intestinal microbiota.
 Another waxy animal material containing BCFAs is lanolin.

-The content of branched chain fatty acids is considered to be responsible for the smell of mutton and higher content causes consumers to dislike the smell of lamb meat.
+Branched chain fatty acids are considered to be responsible for the smell of mutton and higher content causes consumers to dislike the smell of lamb meat.

-Branched chain fatty acids are synthesized by the branch-chain fatty acid synthesizing system.
+Branched-chain fatty acids are synthesized by the branch-chain fatty acid synthesizing system.